INN518 Commercialisation and financing of technology and innovations

 These compulsory course requirements must be approved before the student can take the exam.

-- Oral presentation (also in group) of the practical assignment based on innovation methods and tools
+- Oral presentation (in groups) of the practical assignment based on innovation methods and tools

 Approved requirements are valid in the semester of the exam, and the consecutive 3 semesters.